ranbac/tesseract_chi_sim_2025/README.md

 and more.

+HOW TO PREPARE for ground truth data
+1. Install fonts and check fonts.
+2. Prepare training text
+3. Copy text from www.thepaper.cn.
+(100-200 articles), then save as: chi_sim.training_text file.
+4. Use optimize_training_text.py to optimize training text (one line has 50-55 characters).
+5. Use split_training_textmultifont.py to create .gt.txt, .tif, .box for ground truth data.
+You can place them in folder: tesstrain/data/ranbac-ground-truth.

+HOW TO PREPARE for data
+1. Copy all file from langdata folder: ranbac.numbers, ranbac.punc, ranbac.traineddata, ranbac.unicharset, ranbac.wordlist, then place them in folder: tesstrain\data\ranbac
+2. Download chi_sim.traineddata from https://github.com/tesseract-ocr/tessdata_best, then place it in folder: \tessdata

+HOW TO PREPARE Training tools:

+Download from: https://github.com/tesseract-ocr/tesstrain, then extract, you have tesstrain folder.

 HOW TO TRAINING:

-First, you need need prepare training text www.thepaper.cn.
-Copy text from 200-500 articles, then save as: chi_sim.training_text file.

-Second, you use optimize_training_text.py to optimize training text (one line has 50-55 characters).

-Third, you use split_training_textmultifont.py to create .gt.txt, .tif, .box for ground truth data.
-You can place them in folder: tesstrain/data/ranbac-ground-truth.

 Now, you use:  make training MODEL_NAME=ranbac START_MODEL=chi_sim TESSDATA=../tessdata/ MAX_ITERATIONS=20000.